Master programme in Philosophy and Economics

 • 30 study places are available per academic year.
 The allocation of available study places ensues during the selection procedure.

-Application period academic year 2025/26: to be announced
+Application period academic year 2025/26: from 3 March to 7 April 2025

 Degree programme instructed in English